JackDunnNZ/markdown-cv/cv.md

 Honours and awards:

--   2013: Senior Scholar Award, Engineering Science --- Graduated top of class.
+-   2013: Senior Scholar Award, Engineering Science --- Graduated top of class
--   2013: Operations Research Society of NZ Young Practitioner's Prize --- Joint First Undergraduate.
+-   2013: Operations Research Society of NZ Young Practitioner's Prize --- Joint First Undergraduate
--   2011--13: First in Paper Awards - Achieved highest score in 19 out of 23 papers taken.
+-   2011--13: First in Paper Awards - Achieved highest score in 19 out of 23 papers taken
--   2010--13: Dean's Honours List - Top 5% of Engineering cohort.
+-   2010--13: Dean's Honours List - Top 5% of Engineering cohort
--   2011: Statistics New Zealand Undergraduate Prize for Excellence in Statistics.
+-   2011: Statistics New Zealand Undergraduate Prize for Excellence in Statistics
 -   2011: Department of Statistics – Certificate of Distinction in Theoretical Statistics
 -   2010: Faculty of Engineering Undergraduate Scholarship
 -   2010: Faculty of Engineering Kick-Start Scholarship